Crispy on the outside and juicy on the inside, these oven-baked meatballs are lip-smacking and delicious!

 - Use a mix of beef and pork to make the meatballs extra juicy.

-- Make sure you line your baking sheet with foil or parchment paper to make cleanup easier!
+- Line your sheet pan or parchment paper to make cleanup easier!

 Serving Ideas & Suggestions

-These oven baked meatballs are incredibly versatile!
-There a ton of ways you can put them to use.
+These oven-baked meatballs are incredibly versatile!
+There are a ton of ways you can put them to use.

-I personally love adding them to some marinara sauce and serving them with spaghetti.
+I love adding them to marinara sauce or tomato sauce and serving them with pasta.
 They also taste fantastic when served in a meatball sub or with some garlic bread on the side.

-On days when I'm too lazy to cook, I serve these flavorful meatballs with a simple potato side dish like my crispy Air Fryer potatoes or baked potato wedges.
+On days when I'm too lazy to cook, I serve these flavorful meatballs with a simple potato side dish, such as my crispy Air Fryer potatoes or baked potato wedges.

-And when I have some of my homemade shawarma bread leftover, I use these meatballs along with some shredded cabbage, sliced onions and my favorite sauces into the bread to make a nice hearty wrap!
+When I have leftover homemade shawarma bread, I add meatballs, shredded cabbage, sliced onions, and my favorite sauces to the bread to make a hearty wrap!

 Storage and Reheating